-The Total Scaled Score Distribution by Test Form shown in Appendix E provides information about the scaled score distributions associated with all test fields taken by 10 or more candidates during the 2017-2018 program year.
+The Total Scaled Score Distribution by Test Form shown in Appendix E provides information about the scaled score distributions associated with all test fields taken by 10 or more candidates during the 2019-2020 Program Year.
 For the OAE, results are reported on a scale ranging from 100 to 300.
 A scaled score of 220 represents the passing standard for each test.
-Fields with fewer than 10 administrations are 011 Dance, 026 Marketing, and 047 Technology Education Subtest II.
+Fields with fewer than 10 administrations are 010 Computer Information Science, 011 Dance, 026 Marketing, 042 School Psychologist, 044 Special Education Specialist: Deaf/Hard of Hearing, 046/047 Technology Education Subtest I/II, and 048 Theater.